LinkedInLearning/intermediate-jenkins-3978673/ch4_artifacts_and_testing/04_02_publish_reports/README.md

 - Supports JaCoCo, Cobertura, and others.
 - Visualizes coverage metrics and trends across builds.

-## Get Hands-On With Test and Code Coverage Reports
+## Lab: Get Hands-On With Test and Code Coverage Reports

 In this lab, you'll create a Jenkins pipeline job named `publish-reports`.
 The pipeline checks out a Python project, installs dependencies, runs linting and tests, and generates two types of reports: